-Have a look at our brand new COASTAL PLACES GUIDE!
+Have a look at our COASTAL PLACES GUIDE!

-Printed copies now available at the Port Environment Centre, or at the Port Adelaide Civic Centre and the Port Adelaide Visitor Information Centre.
+Printed copies available at the Port Environment Centre or the Port Adelaide Visitor Information Centre.

 Our coastal environments and the sites shared in this guide are treasured by many.
 We encourage you to take time to observe, learn and tread lightly when enjoying our coastal places.

 *Funding for this guide was received from the City of Port Adelaide Enfield through the Covid Recovery Program.

 The Port Environment Centre is a place to meet like-minded individuals and learn more about the local environment, local environmental community groups and how to live more sustainably in your own home.